Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Linear versus quadratic band touchings

-In the vicinity of the transition point the second term goes to zero, and the $K$ and $K'$ points both contribute $\frac m 2$ to the Chern number.
-As we cross the transition line $D'=2D''$, i.e. as the $k_0$ changes sign, the $\frac m 2$ Berry charge is exchanged and the Chern number is changed by $\pm 1$ at the K as well as at K' -- the transferred charge is determined by the winding number at the touching point.
-The total change of the Chern number, adding up the contribution of $K$ and $K'$, is therefore $\pm 2$, as indicated in Fig.~\ref{fig:topo_PD}.
+In the vicinity of the transition point the second term goes to zero, and the $K$ and $K'$ points both contribute $\frac m 2$ to the total Chern number of the bands.
+As we cross the transition line $D'=2D''$, i.e. as the $k_0$ changes sign, the $\frac m 2$ Berry charge is exchanged and the Chern number is changed by $\pm 1$ both at K and K' -- the transferred charge is determined by the winding number at the touching point.
+The total change of the Chern number through the linear touching at the zone-corners is the sum of the contribution of $K$ and $K'$, corresponding to $\pm 2$, as indicated in Fig.~\ref{fig:topo_PD}.

+Let us note that $C_{K}$ does not give the total Chern number of the band calculated numerically in Fig.~\ref{fig:topo_PD}. $C_{K}$ only accounts for the Berry curvature concentrated around the $K$ (and $K'$) points, and does not include the contribution from the vicinity of the $\Gamma$ point, which is significant for the middle band as shown in Fig.~\ref{fig:berrysCurvature}.
+We use $C_{K}$ to discuss the exchange of topological charges through the band-touching transition at the corners of the BZ.
+For obtaining the total Chern number, one needs to consider the contribution of the Berry curvature at the zone corner too, which we discuss next.